Read back text in webpages

 Britannica webpage on the history of Sheffield

 To access text-to-speech in Microsoft Edge you need to firstly load the page that you wish to have read back.
-The Reading View icon should now be available in the address bar:
+The More actions icon should now be available in the address bar.
+Click on this to access the Immersive Reader and Read aloud tools:

 The read aloud icon in Edge next to the address bar highlighted with a red box.
 The icon is a book with a speak in front of it

-Select the Immersive Reader icon or press the F9 key.
+Select Immersive Reader or press the F9 key.
 The page will now reload in Immersive Reader.

 Britannica Sheffield history page displayed in the Edge immersive reader